cloudspaceacademy/cloudspace-workshop/docs/java-web-app-deployment.md

 **Note:**

 <mark style="background-color: #FFFF00" >When implementing Phase I for the first time, it may take a considerable amount of time to complete.
 If you need to take a break or are unable to continue for a few days, it is not advisable to keep the AWS resources running during this time as it can result in significantly higher charges.</mark >

+For such scenarios or if you make mistakes during Phase I and need to start over but don't want to repeat the same steps again, you can use the following scripts in the cicd-setup/scripts directory:

+    1. t_createall.sh: provisions all EC2 instances

+    2.t_destroyall.sh: destroys all EC2 instances

+    3. playall.sh: automates the configuration management of all servers

+    4. phase1.sh: automates both provisioning and configuration management processes

+After automating the provisioning and configuration management processes, you will still need to complete certain manual steps in the initial setup of applications such as Jenkins, SonarQube, and Nexus.
+To do this, you can access the dashboards of each application using the public IP followed by the port in your web browser.

+That's it for Phase I, let's proceed to Phase II.